nsyousef/ac215_Group_127_2473879/src/frontend-react/BUILD_MACOS.md

 npm run bundle-python
 ```

-This creates `resources/python-bundle/venv` with all Python dependencies.
+This creates `resources/python-bundle/venv` with all Python dependencies and automatically exports the `certifi` CA bundle to `resources/python-bundle/cacert.pem` so HTTPS downloads work inside the packaged app.

 ### 3. Run in Development